Natacha Rambova: Egyptology and scholarly work

-After completing the expedition in Egypt, Rambova returned to the United States, where, in 1954, she donated her extensive collection of Egyptian artifacts (accumulated over years of research) to the University of Utah's Museum of Fine Arts (UMFA).
+After completing the expedition in Egypt, Rambova returned to the United States, where, in 1954, she donated her extensive collection of Egyptian artifacts to the University of Utah's Museum of Fine Arts (UMFA).
 She settled in New Milford, Connecticut, where she spent the following several years working as an editor on the first three volumes of Piankoff's series Egyptian Texts and Religious Representations, which was based on the research he had done with Rambova and Thomas.
 The first volume was The Tomb of Ramesses VI published in 1954, followed by The Shrines of Tut-Ankh-Amon in 1955.
 During this time, she kept regular correspondence with fellow Egyptologists William C. Hayes and Richard Parker.

-For the third volume of Piankoff's series, Mythological Papyri (published in 1957), Rambova contributed her own chapter in which she discussed semiotics in Egyptian papyri.
+For the third volume of Piankoff's series, Mythological Papyri (1957), Rambova contributed her own chapter in which she discussed semiotics in Egyptian papyri.
 Rambova continued to write and research intensely into her sixties, often working twelve hours per day.
 In the years prior to her death, she was working on a manuscript examining texts from the Pyramid of Unas for a translation by Piankoff.
 This manuscript, which exceeds a thousand pages, was donated to the Brooklyn Museum after her death.
 Two additional manuscripts were also left behind, which are part of Yale University's Yale in Egypt collection: The Cosmic Circuit: Religious Origins of the Zodiac and The Mystery Pattern in Ancient Symbolism: A Philosophic Interpretation.

-Later life and death
+Illness and death

 In the early 1950s Rambova developed scleroderma, which significantly affected her throat, impeding her ability to swallow and speak.

 In 1957, Rambova moved to New Milford, Connecticut, and devoted her time to researching a comparative study of ancient religious symbolism, which she continued virtually unabated until her death.

 She grew delusional, believing that she was being poisoned, and quit eating, resulting in malnourishment.
 On September 29, 1965, she was discovered going "berserk" in a hotel elevator in Manhattan.
 Rambova was admitted to Lenox Hill Hospital, where she was diagnosed with paranoid psychosis brought on by malnutrition.

 With her health in rapid decline, Rambova's cousin, Ann Wollen, relocated her from her home in Connecticut to California, in order to help take care of her.
 There, Rambova was admitted to Methodist Hospital in Arcadia.
-On January 19, 1966 (her 69th birthday), she was relocated to a nursing home at Las Encinas Hospital in Pasadena.
+On January 19, 1966, she was relocated to a nursing home at Las Encinas Hospital in Pasadena.
 She died there six months later of a heart attack on June 5, 1966, at the age of 69.
 At her wishes, Rambova was cremated, and her ashes were scattered in a forest in northern Arizona.

+She left an estate valued at $368,000, a large collection of Tibetan-Lamaist art and ritual objects—donated to the Philadelphia Museum of Art—and an unfinished 1,000-page manuscript examining patterns in the texts of the Pyramid of Unas.